EmbeddedOS/embeddedos.github.io/_posts/2024-07-15-oop-with-C-part-II.md

 }
 ```

-> This often necessitates dynamic memory allocation using `malloc()` (applications don't know about the object size), which can lead to **memory fragmentation** if used excessively.
+> This often necessitates dynamic memory allocation using `malloc()` (applications don't know about the object size) every time we create object, which can lead to **memory fragmentation** if used excessively.
 One solution is to provide a special API to retrieve the object size, enabling users to manage memory themselves.
 This approach allows for alternative allocation methods like `alloca()` for stack memory allocation, addressing concerns about memory fragmentation caused by frequent `malloc()` calls.
 {: .prompt-warning }

 ## 3. Summary